 Quick Easter Egg Craft for Kids and Adults

 Surprisingly pretty and incredibly simple, the eggs we ended up with were the result of one simple addition to the standard egg-dyeing recipe: stickers.
-You can use anything adhesive, really – electrical tape, binder hole protector thingys – just make sure that whatever you employ has a clean silhouette.
-And, if you go with stickers like we did, look for ones that are small and thin.
+You can use anything adhesive, really – electrical tape, binder hole protector reinforcements – just make sure that whatever you employ has a clean silhouette.
+And, if you go with stickers as we did, look for ones that are small and thin.
 Large, thick stickers have a hard time lying perfectly flat on the egg’s round surface and often have a paper-like backing that dissolves in water.